-Depreciation is provided using the declining balance method for buildings and the straight-line method for furniture and equipment at rates intended to depreciate the cost of the assets over their estimated useful lives.
+All assets having limited useful lives are depreciated using the declining balance method for buildings and the straight-line method for furniture and equipment over their estimated useful lives.
 Land has an unlimited useful life and is therefore not depreciated.
 Assets are depreciated from the date of acquisition.